 The following was adopted as the platform of the 45th District Democrats at our legislative district caucus on April 17, 2016, at Juanita High School in Kirkland, Washington.
-Our platform will next be updated at our March 24, 2018 legislative district caucus.
-Submit platform feedback here.
+Our platform will next be updated at our legislative district caucus on March 24, 2018, at Juanita High School in Kirkland.
+Review our draft platform, then submit feedback.

 We, the 45th District Democrats, believe through broad participation and access to information, people who live in the 45th Legislative District can sustain good government and a healthy, vibrant community.